tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/LessonPlan.md

 * Each step in this lesson ties into the next, and every section is critical to learn for students to be able to implement the NLP workflow.
 Pause and ask for questions often.

-* Students may expect to start off doing cool things like text modeling or sentiment analysis, and that's OK—these are coming in the next couple of lessons!
+* Students may expect to start off doing cool things like text modelling or sentiment analysis, and that's OK—these are coming in the next couple of lessons!
 However, it's good to remind them that preprocessing text, like any other kind of data, is critical to prevent the garbage in, garbage out phenomenon.

 * Have your TAs keep track of time with the [Time Tracker.](TimeTracker.xlsx)